Profile information

 Italian: BeginnerThis host offers a language exchange

-We have several options for accommodation.
-One is in our glamping tent, fully equipped with beds and an outdoor toilet.
+Alternatively, in our glamping tent, fully equipped with beds and an outdoor toilet.
 Another is to stay in our mobile home.
-If there is space, you can stay in our house but whenever our family visits (which can be often) you will need to make space for them.
-In summer, you can also decide to put up a hammock and sleep in the forest or near the alpacas, which we highly recommend doing at least once!
+If there is space, you can stay in our house in a private room but whenever our family or friends visits (which can be often) you will need to make space for them.
+In summer, you can also decide to put up a hammock or tent and sleep in the forest, which we highly recommend doing at least once!

 Downstairs we have a living room, Walerias office and a fully equipped kitchen where we can cook our meals.What else ...

 There is no local transport, so you will either have to rely on us for transportation, or borrow one of our bicycles to go your own way.
 The closest village with a restaurant is 3 min away by car.
-A village with shops and the breathwork community is 8 km away (uphill).
+A village with shops and the breathwork retreat centre is 8 km away (uphill).
 Recommended is bringing your own means of transport, but if that's not an option, we are happy to discuss this with you.

 A little more information